 The doctrine of hell is certainly not one of our faith’s more consoling teachings.
 Neither is it especially attractive to outsiders (ever hear someone say, “I converted because of your teachings on hell”?).
 Nor, finally, does it produce the most elevated sentiments in the human heart, as do meditation on Our Lord’s Passion, traditional Marian piety, or the sublime grandeur of the sacred liturgy.
 But the truth of this article of faith is attested to by our meek and loving Savior just as strongly as any in our Creed — in fact, more so than most.
+As the Catholic theologian, Monsignor Joseph Pohle wrote: “…it has been justly said that no other Catholic dogma has such a solid Biblical basis.”

 What inspires this infernal little article — and another one I hope to pen soon — is something I came across lately, a quote from Hosea Ballou (1771-1852), the founder of modern Universalism, who was born in our own little town of Richmond, New Hampshire: